jinglebiscuits/afterschool-cs-program/README.md

 ## Getting Started (Teachers)
 1. Review join and backup steps in `openprocessing-join-instructions.md`.
 2. Open your OpenProcessing Class (join link in `local/openprocessing-join-url.txt`).
 If this file is missing, create `local/` and add `openprocessing-join-url.txt` with the private join URL.
 The `local/` directory is git-ignored.
-3. Create one starter sketch per pair (or have students create it), then paste the code from `p5js-starter.md` into `sketch.js` and press Run.
+3. Create one starter sketch per pair (or have students create it), then paste the code from `p5js-tracks-starter.md` into `sketch.js` and press Run.
-4. If OpenProcessing is blocked, use the [p5.js Web Editor](https://editor.p5js.org/) or `python-turtle-starter.md` in Trinket/Replit.
+4. If OpenProcessing is blocked, use the [p5.js Web Editor](https://editor.p5js.org/).
 5. Review `syllabus-13-weeks.md` and `checklists-and-prep.md` for the weekly flow.
 6. Enable the typing bell‑ringer per `bell-ringer-typing.md` (allowlist sites in your network).